tungsten-ai/docs/docs/index.md

 ---
 ## What is Tungsten?

-Tungsten is a containerization tool and platform for easily sharing and managing ML models.
+Tungsten is an open-source tool for easily sharing and managing ML models.

 Tungsten enables to build [a versatile and standardized container for an ML model](#tungsten-model).
 Without any model-specific setup, it can be run as a RESTful API server, a GUI application, a CLI application, a serverless function, and a Python script.